 Attributes known as Global Attributes are attributes that can be applied to all HTML tags.

 Let’s refer to the button configured previously.
 Style is the button’s global attribute.
 It has its own set of configuration properties such as background color, border radius, color, font size, width, and height.
 These properties are CSS styling declarations that are responsible for making the button change its appearance.

 Other examples of global attributes are class, id, and hidden.
 All elements written in HTML can have a class, id, or can be hidden.
 This MDN Web Docs article lists the most commonly used global attribute.

-Even thou we are not discussing CSS in this article, it is good to mention that classes and ids are commonly used in CSS for selectors.
+Even though we are not discussing CSS in this article, it is good to mention that classes and ids are commonly used in CSS for selectors.

 It’s time for you to open, or maximize, your text editor.

 Copy the code from below.
 This code was first introduced in my article HTML for Beginners.

 <html> <head> <title>Today is the day</title> </head> <body> <h3>Let's write machine!<h3> <button>Let's Go!</button> </body> </html>

 And here is the document display of the HTML document with tags but without attributes,